Genesis 22: Lessons from Abraham’s Willingness to Sacrifice His Son Isaac on True Faith

 • God’s final test of Abraham to sacrifice his son that he loved.
 As Abraham’s final of ten tests of faith, God tested him to see if his love for God’s gift of a son was greater than his love for God: “1 Now it came about after these things, that God tested Abraham, and said to him, ‘Abraham!’
 And he said, ‘Here I am.’
 He said, ‘Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you.’”
 (Gen. 22:1-2).
 Abraham had waited until he was 100 years old to have a son with Sarah.
 He also waited 25 years after God first promised him a son for Isaac to come.
 God had also previously told Abraham to drive away his only other son Ishmael.
 Abraham had grown to love Isaac so much that he risked loving the gift more than the giver.
 The torment that Abraham must have felt at this test foreshadowed the pain that God would feel at giving His only son for all the world’s sinners.

 • God’s sacrifice of His only believed son.
 Although God’s love runs throughout the Bible, this is the first time the word “love” appears (Gen. 22:2).
 Just as Abraham loved Isaac, God called Jesus His “beloved son”: “and a voice came out of the heavens: ‘You are My beloved Son, in You I am well-pleased.”’
 (Mk.
 1:11; Lk.
 3:22; Matt.
 3:17).
 “While he was still speaking, a bright cloud overshadowed them, and behold, a voice out of the cloud said, ‘This is My beloved Son, with whom I am well-pleased; listen to Him!’”
 (Matt.
 17:5).
 Like Abraham, God faced a choice.
-Yet, God’s choice had consequences for all of humanity.
+But God’s choice had consequences for all of humanity.
 He could let sinners everywhere perish or sacrifice His only son.
 In the end, His love for the world’s sinners was so great that He sacrificed His only son to save them: “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
 (Jo.
 3:16).
 God will not give you the same test as He gave Abraham.
 But He will test your heart to reveal if you love anything more than Him.
 Is your love for the things of this world (like money or success) greater than your love for Him?

 • A faith that is never tested cannot be trusted.
 Most modern translations state that God “tested” Abraham (NASB/NIV/NKJ).
-Yet, the original King James Bible says that God “tempted” Abraham (Gen. 22:1).
+But the original King James Bible says that God “tempted” Abraham (Gen. 22:1).
 The older translation created confusion amongst believers.
 The Bible is clear God cannot and will never “tempt” you.
 “Let no one say when he is tempted, ‘I am being tempted by God’; for God cannot be tempted by evil, and He Himself does not tempt anyone.’”
 (Jam.
 1:13).
 Only the devil tempts.
 His temptations use your flesh to bring you down.
 “But each one is tempted when he is carried away and enticed by his own lust.”
 (Jam.
 1:14).
 Although God never tempts, He will “test” your faith (Jer.
 17:10; 20:12).
 His tests are designed to build up your faith.
 He tests you to show you where your heart is evil so that you can correct it (Jer.
 17:9).
 If He never tested you, you would go into spiritual warfare never knowing if you were ready.
 It would be like sending an army into battle without any training.
 Or, it would be like sending a passenger plane into the sky with passengers, yet without ever having tested either the plane or the pilot first.
 Your faith would be untrustworthy.
 By testing you, He seeks to build and perfect your faith.
 Are you inviting God to test to both show your weaknesses and to build up your faith?

 • Learn from God’s testing.
 Abraham failed many times during his first nine tests of faith.
 He failed his test to leave all of his family behind in Ur.
 He failed his test to stay in the Promised Land when he experienced the first drought.
 He failed his test when he lied about his marriage to Pharaoh to protect his own life.
 He failed his test when he took Hagar as his concubine instead of waiting for God’s promise to give Sarah a son.
 He also failed his test when he stood before Abimelech and again lied about his relationship with his wife to protect himself.
 He then failed to repent of this sin.
 Humans would have long ago written him off.
-Yet, his faith grew, and he eventually learned from his mistakes.
+But his faith grew, and he eventually learned from his mistakes.
 David was also a sinner.
 He committed adultery and then tried to cover it up with murder.
 But he later showed that he learned from his mistakes by inviting God to search his heart to expose his sins (Ps.
 139:23).
 His openness to learning from his sins made him a man after God’s heart (Acts 13:22).
 God saw these men not as the sinners they were but as the saints they would become.
 If you say to God that there is no need for Him to test you because you have no sin, His truth is not in you (1 Jo.
 1:8).
 Are you inviting God to show you your sins?

 • Rejoice in the love that has motivated God’s testing.
 Your old sins should not weigh you down.
 Instead, rejoice that God has given you the chance to learn and change from your prior mistakes: “Consider it all joy, my brethren, when you encounter various trials,” (Jam.
 1:2).
 If God has tested you, do you find joy in His desire to build up your faith?